nhoonzies/CS-ELECTIVE-3-ACTIVITIES-AND-PROJECTS/LabActivity5/README.md

-# Laboratory Activity #4: Working with Sensors
+# Laboratory Activity #5: Receiving serial connection using Arduino from Python

 # Group Information and Grade